DataBoySu/cluster-monitor/README.md

 ## Requirements

 - Python 3.8+
-- NVIDIA GPU with drivers (optional - for GPU benchmarking)
+- NVIDIA GPU with drivers (required for GPU benchmarking)
-- CUDA Toolkit 12.0+ (optional - for GPU acceleration)
+- CUDA Toolkit 12.x (STRICTLY REQUIRED) — the application supports CUDA 12.* only.
+If you have any other CUDA major version installed (e.g., 11.x or 13.x) the application will treat GPU libraries as incompatible and GPU benchmarking/visualization will be disabled with an instruction to install CUDA 12.x and matching wheels.
-- Windows 10/11 or Linux
+- Windows 10/11 (this project targets Windows only)

 ## Installation Options